From fun family time to long term health benefits and day-to-day mindful moments, there are so many positives to the humble jigsaw.

 Best Gruffalo puzzle

 Julia Donaldson and Axel Scheffler's wonderful book The Gruffalo is much-loved by children everywhere.
 Bring the story to life with this large floor puzzle, with 16 large, sturdy pieces (just right for the age group), the bright, vibrant and fun illustration shows The Gruffalo, Mouse, Fox, Snake and Owl in the deep dark wood.
-This cardboard floor puzzle is suitable for ages 2 years and up.
+This cardboard floor puzzle is suitable for ages two years and up.

-One reviewer said: "The pieces are nice and chunky for little hands to pick up.
+One reviewer said, "The pieces are nice and chunky for little hands to pick up.
 The wrong piece doesn’t really slot in the wrong place, making it easier for my toddler to identify the correct puzzle pieces to slot in.
 I find buying jigsaws featuring characters she knows has helped her learn how a jigsaw puzzle works, how to connect pieces to make a picture.
 I’ll be buying more ravensburger jigsaws."

 Best wodden jigsaw puzzle

 Aimed at children aged three to eight, this sweet seaside town image puzzle is made of wood and includes a sturdy tray and storage bag for ease.
 Your children also have the option of using the numbers on the back, if it's easier for them.
 It's the perfect game to train your kid's logical thinking.

 The same company also do other designs, including jungle animals, fire rescue, space exploration, diggers and under the sea.

 One reviewer said, "Bought this for my nephew who enjoys jigsaw puzzles, and he loves it!
 A fun image with many things to spot when it was all put together."